OpenVPN/openvpn-build/README.rst

-    These directories contain scripts to help build and package OpenVPN and its dependencies for various hardware platforms and operating systems (e.g. Windows, ARM).
-You do not need any of these scripts if you're building a native version of OpenVPN on a UNIX-like operating system.
+    These directories contain scripts to help build and package OpenVPN and its dependencies for various hardware platforms and operating systems.
+You do not need any of these scripts if you're building a native version of OpenVPN on a UNIX-like or Windows operating system.

     Thorough documentation is available in the OpenVPN wiki: